shadow-smoke/Team8/README.md

 is_ghost_in_range()
 This method checks and returns true if Pacman’s surroundings has any Ghost within its range to attack.
 The range is identified as if the Ghost is up, down, left or right of Pacman.

+get_valid_moves()
+This function creates an array list of all possible points that a Pacman could go.
+It then iterates through this list and removes ones that are not null and that the Map.Type is a Wall.

 ### **Ghost.java**